natrontech/kubeidentity/README.md

 The web app will then show you the list of teams you are a member of.
 When you sign in, it will automatically create a Service Account (default namespace: kubeidentity) for you.
 And it will create RBAC rules for you (default cluster role binding: edit).
+After that, you can copy the Token or download the Kubeconfig file.

 ### It's free